 I know I’m not alone in the struggle to stay in the Word.
 Especially for moms and especially during changing seasons, restarting a Bible study habit if difficult.
 The more we study the Word, the more we want to study the Word.
 But the opposite is also true, the less we study, the less we want to study.

 As summer turns to Fall and new-baby-brain-fog is lifting, I’m ready to get back to Bible study.
-And since I’m out of practice, I gathered five Bible study resources to guide me back into a Bible study habit.
+And since I’m out of practice, I gathered five Bible study resources for Fall to guide me back into a Bible study habit.

 Five Bible Study Resources I’m Using for Fall